trychlos/pwix-accounts-manager/README.md

     A client-side function to insert a new account.

-    Defaults to `AccountsUI.Features.createUser` for the `users` collection, or a warning message else.
+    Defaults to `AccountsUI.Features.createUser` for the `users` instance, or a warning message else.

     Prototype must be `async clientNewFn( item<Object> [, clientNewArgs ]): Boolean`.